monkeytypegame/monkeytype/backend/mongo-todo.md

 - Create a backup system to prevent loss of data
   - Users should be able to export their data themselves
     - It's convenient because they would just have to download their user document, only one query for the server

+### General noticed bugs

+- Tests started and completed doesn't increment when quitting a running test
+  - Doesn't work as I expected in live version either, no issue
+- Personal bests items should not be arrays
+  - should be objects that are set on new pb